Substance Abuse Resources in Clearwater

 Pinellas County, which includes Clearwater and with St. Petersburg, was among the top five Florida counties with the highest arrest rate for drug possession, according to a 2016 report by the American Civil Liberties Union and Human Rights Watch.
 In Pinellas County, there were more than 31,000 drug possession charges between 2010 and 2015.

 For individuals living in Clearwater, Florida, and suffering from drug or alcohol addiction, there are treatment options available.
-The Recovery Village can guide you through the process and provide information pertaining to Clearwater drug and alcohol rehab, detoxification centers and additional resources.
+The Recovery Village can guide you through the process and provide information pertaining to drug and alcohol rehab, detoxification centers and additional resources in Clearwater and other areas of the country.

 Our Closest Facility: